narayanps/JEDI-MEG/README.md

-# JEDI-MEG
+# JEDI-MEG - Joint Estimation of source Dynamics and Interactions from MEG data
-To run the MVAR simulation, download the data from http://bbci.de/supplementary/EEGconnectivity/BBCB.html
+Codes to run joint estimation of source locations, amplitudes and their interactions (connectivity) from MEG data